 In the battle of ASEAN vs. China, tides have turned and Southeast Asia is on top… for now.
-Southeast Asia as a whole drew more foreign direct investment (FDI) than China for the second year in a row as economic growth in their much larger neighbor slowed down.
+The ASEAN region as a whole drew more foreign direct investment (FDI) than China for the second year in a row.

 According to data by Thomson Reuters, total inward FDI in Singapore, Malaysia, Indonesia, Thailand, Vietnam, and the Philippines, grew to a record high of US$128 billion in 2014.
 This is compared to the US$119.56 billion that flowed into China.

 However, some countries in ASEAN performed better than others.
-Political change and instability affected places such as Thailand, while the varying difficulty and costs of doing business made some Southeast Asian nations better positioned to attract foreign capital.
+Political change and instability affected places such as Thailand.
+Furthermore, the varying difficulty and costs of doing business made some Southeast Asian nations better positioned to attract foreign capital.

 Foreign direct investment into the Philippines grew the fastest at 66%.
 Meanwhile, Thailand’s inflows fell due to a military coup in May of 2014.